Jacobo Reyes

-Jacobo Reyes Murillo (born August 11, 2000) is an American professional soccer player who plays as a winger for Tepatitlán.
+Jacobo Reyes Murillo (born August 11, 2000) is an American professional soccer player who plays as a winger for Liga de Expansión MX club Venados.

 Club career

 Reyes started his career with Mexican top flight side Monterrey.
 In 2019, he joined the Portland Pilots in the United States.
 Before the second half of 2019–20, he returned to Mexican top flight club Monterrey.
 On October 24, 2021, Reyes debuted for Monterrey during a 0–1 loss to Necaxa.
 On July 14, 2023, Reyes signed on loan with USL Championship side New Mexico United for the remainder of their 2023 season.

+On 24 May 2025, Tepatitlán announced they had signed Reyes for the 25/26 season.

 International career

 He represented United States at the 2017 FIFA U-17 World Cup.